AOT-Technologies/forms-flow-ai/USAGE.md

 ![Image 20](https://user-images.githubusercontent.com/83584866/124566434-aa47f000-de60-11eb-964d-195d06d8a9eb.PNG)

 * On claiming the task, the Clerk can fill the form and submit his/her review with feedback.
+* Return option will send the form back to the client for an edit and resubmission.
 ![Image 21](https://user-images.githubusercontent.com/83584866/124566523-c0ee4700-de60-11eb-8d27-7b46f0a856e7.PNG)
 ![Image 48](https://user-images.githubusercontent.com/83584866/124577274-bb95fa00-de6a-11eb-882f-2bcf8aeb3f0a.PNG)